scottjodoin/compo-3040-a2/README.md

 ### 2. **According to Etter: Share / host documents on a distributed version control system**

 Etter recommends that you use a version control system to manage your documents.
 This is a good way to ensure that your documents are always up-to-date.
-We recommend using Github.
+We recommend using GitHub.

-Now that you have your resume in Markdown, you need to upload it to a Github repository
+Now that you have your resume in Markdown, you need to upload it to a GitHub repository
-#### 1. Create a Github repository for your resume in the following format: `username.github.io`.
+#### 1. Create a GitHub repository for your resume in the following format: `username.github.io`.

-#### 2. Grab the link to your repository from the Github page
+#### 2. Grab the link to your repository from the GitHub page

 #### 3. Download the repository in VS Code

 Open up a new instance of VS Code and click **Clone a Git Repository**.
-Copy the link from the Github page and paste it into the **Repository URL** field.
+Copy the link from the GitHub page and paste it into the **Repository URL** field.
 Click **Clone** and wait for the repository to download.
 You should see a new folder in your workspace.

 #### 4. Add your resume to the directory as `index.md` and commit your changes.